pwittchen/money-transfer-api/README.md

 ./gradlew shadowJar
 ```

-Assuming you have generated fat jar, to run server as a standalone fat jar, execute:
+Assuming you have executed command above, to run server as a standalone fat jar, execute:

 ```
 java -jar build/libs/app-1.0-all.jar